pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 ### Basic usage

-`wysiwyg` helper doesn't require any attributes except `name`.
+`wysiwyg` helper doesn't require any additional configuration options.
-The following code specifies also height for the rendered WYSIWYG editable.
+The following code specifies tje height for the rendered WYSIWYG editable (has no effect in frontend).

 ```php
 <section id="marked-content">